 Use Flight aggregators

 Like any good shopping experience, the ability to compare prices is the key for finding a good bargain.
 Flight aggregators allow you to get a list of flights to choose from.
 The ones I recommend are – Kayak, ITAsoftware, SkyScanner , Momondo and Vayama.
+It makes sense to give few a try since some feature airlines and routes other don’t.
 I use them to get a general idea about prices, and more importantly, to know which company flies where.
 Personally, after receiving this information, I go directly to the specific airline’s sites, and book through them.
 For me, it feels safer to avoid the middleman, and some of the airlines offer even cheaper flights on their sites.
-It is worthwhile to use at least two of those sites since each has their own supply.
-Keep in mind that the cheapest flights and deals will probably not show up in the aggregators so it is worth your time to explore independently as well.

 Play with the days and dates